tzh00203/TaintpathGPT/README.md

 ```

 This will build the project, generate the CodeQL database, and analyze it for CWE-022 vulnerabilities using the specified LLM (qwen2.5-coder-7b).
 The output of these three steps will be stored under `data/build-info/`, `data/codeql-dbs/`, and `output/` respectively.
+Additionally, you can download an image from CWE-Bench-Java from our [Docker Hub](https://hub.docker.com/r/irissast/cwe-bench-java-containers), and use the ```--use-container" flag to run IRIS from a Docker container.
+You can use this flag with other Docker images as well.

 ## 💫 Contributions
 We welcome any contributions, pull requests, or issues!